Investing in Your Team’s Mental Health

 Mental health conditions are on the rise worldwide according to the World Health Organization (WHO).
 So, it is very likely you already have, or will have, employees who are either experiencing common mental illnesses such as depression, anxiety, or panic disorders themselves or are concerned about a loved one who is.

 Stress, anxiety, and depression can lead to an increase in absenteeism and disability leaves resulting in a decline in customer service and productivity.
-Thus, it is vital that managers, and the organisations they work for, invest in their employees’ mental health.
+Thus, it is vital that managers, and the organizations they work for, invest in their employees’ mental health.
 This does not have to cost great sums of money or consume a great deal of your time.
 Fostering good mental health among your team members can be as straightforward as:

 Creating a healthy work environment.
 Do not tolerate malicious gossip, bullying, self-serving actions, negativity, aggressiveness, or any other destructive behaviours.
 These create toxic workplaces that make everyone miserable.
 Take fast action to resolve conflicts and disputes so they do not escalate.